kuanglab/FIST/README.md

 ## Instructions to run cross-validation experiments
 #### Step 1: generate the tensor data from the raw data (skip this step if directly work on the processed tensor data)
 Step-by-step instructions on how to convert the raw spatial transcriptomic datasets from [10x Genomics](https://support.10xgenomics.com/spatial-gene-expression/datasets/) and [Ståhl et al. (2016)](https://www.spatialresearch.org/resources-published-datasets/doi-10-1126science-aaf2403/) to tensors are provided in `Convert2Tensor_Visium.R` and `Convert2Tensor_ST.R` respectively.
-To run these R scripts, you need to specify the paths to input and output folders by using "--input" and "--output" in the command line on Linux as follows:
+To run these R scripts, you need to specify the paths to input and output folders by using "--input" and "--output" with Linux command line as follows:
 ```
 Rscript Convert2Tensor_Visium.R --input <input_folder> --output <output_folder>
 Rscript Convert2Tensor_ST.R --input <input_folder> --output <output_folder>